The light has gone out of our lives: Assassination of Mahatma Gandhi

-Mahatma Gandhi was assassinated by Nathuram Vinayak Godse,Birla House, Delhi on 30 January 1948 while Gandhi was heading for a prayer meeting.
+Mahatma Gandhi was assassinated by Nathuram Vinayak Godse, at Birla House, Delhi on 30 January 1948 while Gandhi was heading for a prayer meeting.
 At 6.00 PM that evening, the Government announced over All India Radio, in a carefully worded statement that "Mahatma Gandhi was assassinated in New Delhi at twenty minutes past five this afternoon."
 Messages of condolence for his death came in from across the world.
 As world leaders paid homage to Gandhi, Bernard Shaw acerbically noted that "It shows how dangerous it is to be good."
 To show its respect, the United Nations lowered its flag to half-mast.

 In India, the news of the assassination plunged the country into deep shock.

 At the mourning chamber in Birla House, the Governor General, Lord Mountbatten brought Nehru and Patel closer telling them what Gandhi told him earlier that day, "They listen to you more than they do to me.
 Do your best to bring them together."
 Mountbatten informed them that "That was his dying wish".
 Visibly moved, Patel and Nehru embraced.

 Mountbatten then asked Nehru to address the nation as the people were now looking upon him to lead them.
 Nehru replied: "I can't.
 I am too upset.
 I am not prepared.
 I don't know what to say".
 Mountbatten told him not to worry since God would tell him what to say.